lightward/mechanic-tasks/docs/tag-products-as-in-or-out-of-stock/README.md

 Tags: Auto-Tag, In stock, Inventory, Out of Stock, Products

-This task scans your products, in bulk, and tags them according to whether or not they're in stock.
+This task scans your active products, in bulk, and tags them according to whether or not they're in stock.
 Optionally, configure this task to monitor products for live auto-tagging.

 * View in the task library: [tasks.mechanic.dev/tag-products-as-in-or-out-of-stock](https://tasks.mechanic.dev/tag-products-as-in-or-out-of-stock)
 * Task JSON, for direct import: [task.json](../../tasks/tag-products-as-in-or-out-of-stock.json)